 - Offer buyers more value by including usage guides and instructions or other supplemental resources.

-How to Sell on Amazon: Key Takeaways for Success
+How to Sell on Amazon: The Beginnings of Success

 - The customer experience is everything.

 - Conversion is about turning a shopper into a buyer.
-It is driven by price, Prime eligibility, the words and images on a product detail page, reviews, promotions, etc.
+Get more conversions by optimizing your price, images, copy, video, badges, promotions, etc.

-- The best way to avoid negative reviews and ratings is to deliver a great product and great service.
+- Reviews are a must to sell on Amazon.
+The best way to avoid negative reviews and ratings is to deliver a great product and great service.
 There are no shortcuts.